SELF-CARE FOR DOCTORS DURING THE COVID-19 PANDEMIC

 Please find below personal health advice only for doctors and medical students.
-QDHP cannot provide clinical advice regarding COVID-19.
+DHQ cannot provide clinical advice regarding COVID-19.
 Queenslanders who require health advice or information while in quarantine or self-isolation should continue to call 13 HEALTH (13 43 25 84) or visit the Queensland Health website.
-Alternatively, you can call the National Coronavirus Health Information Line on 1800 020 080.
+Alternatively you can call the National Coronavirus Health Information Line on 1800 020 080.

 Psychological responses of health care workers during the COVID-19 pandemic

-A downloadable resource by Margie Stuchbery with thanks to Dr Karen Gaunson, Dr Kym Jenkins & Prof Brett McDermot
+A downloadable resource by Margie Stuchbury with thanks to Dr Karen Gaunson, Dr Kym Jenkins & Prof Brett McDermot.

 - STOP, BREATHE, then THINK – slowing your breathing slows the stress cycle and re-engages your frontal lobes – then you can think.